-Except for the investments held by U.S. Real Estate, the Plan's investments are uninsured and unregistered and are held in the custodians' or the Bank's accounts in the Plan's name as described above.
-The OFIGTC Emerging Markets Fund is held by the OFI Trust Company.
+Except for the alternative investments, the Plan's investments are uninsured and unregistered and are held in the custodians' or the Bank's accounts in the Plan's name as described above.
+The OFIGTC Emerging Markets Fund is held by the OFI Trust Company and the Rhumbline Domestic Equity Fund is held by State Street Trust Company.

-U.S. Real Estate Investment Trust is an alternative investment vehicle valued using the net asset value (NAV) provided by the investment managers of this fund.
+U.S. Real Estate Investment Trust and J.P.
+Morgan Special Property Fund are also alternative investment vehicles valued using the net asset value (NAV) provided by the investment managers of these funds.
 The NAV is based on the value of the underlying assets owned by this fund minus its liabilities and then divided by the number of shares or percentage of ownership outstanding.
 The NAV's unit price is quoted on a private market that is not active; however, the unit price is based on underlying investments which are traded on an active market.